quackduck/brainfupc/STORY.md

 ## How to make a Brainfuck CPU

-Back at Purdue for my third year, <!-- my partner  -->Amber nudges me to present my CPU at [Spill](https://spill.purduehackers.com), a showcase of projects she's helping organize.
+Back at Purdue for my third year, Amber, my partner, nudges me to present my CPU at [Spill](https://spill.purduehackers.com), a showcase of projects she's helping organize.
 I'm considering it.
 When Ray tells me I can get reimbursed for whatever hardware I want, I'm completely convinced.

-I decide I want a return to simplicity.
+I want a return to simplicity.
 I will free myself from Vivado and free all who want a Brainfuck CPU.
 I will use a cheap open-source FPGA and use open-source tooling to program it with code I will open-source.

 Five days after hearing I will be reimbursed, I have a shiny new Icebreaker v1.1a in my hands along with a couple seven-segment displays.
 This is all I need to get started.

-### ~~Introduction~~ Ingredients
+### Ingredients

 #### What's an FPGA?
 An FPGA is a piece of programmable silicon.
 Essentially, you describe circuits in code and the FPGA will pretend to become that circuit, like magic!